What support is available in the Sixth Form?

 How do I know I am being successful?

-During registration form time is structured to provide, personal and subject tracking.
-We have half termly tracking, parents evenings annual reports as well as regular communication between subject leaders, personal tutors and Head of Sixth Form.
-Your work will be marked regularly by your subject leader and they will show you how to be even more successful in their subject.
+Form time is structured to support personal and academic development.
+We have regular subject-tracking, parents evenings, 1:1 improvement conversations and regular communication between subject leaders, personal tutors and Head of Sixth Form.
+Your work will be marked regularly by your subject teacher and they will show you how to be even more successful in their subject.

 When do I have to hand my application in and when are the interviews?